MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/azure-services/azure-notification-hub.md

 }
 ```

-The sample application contains an **AppConstants.cs** file, which defines properties used by the platform projects.
+The sample application contains a `AppConstants.cs` file, which defines properties used by the platform projects.
 This file needs to be customized with values from your Azure Notification Hub.
-The following code shows the **AppConstants.cs** file:
+The following code shows the `AppConstants.cs` file:

 ```csharp
 public static class AppConstants